duckdb/duckdb-web/docs/data/csv/reading_faulty_csv_files.md

 1. `reject_scans`: Stores information regarding the parameters of the CSV Scanner
 2. `reject_errors`: Stores information regarding each CSV faulty line and in which CSV Scanner they happened.

+Note that any of the errors described in our Structural Error section will be stored in the rejects tables.
+Also, if a line has multiple errors, multiple entries will be stored for the same line, one for each error.

 ### Reject Scans

 The CSV Reject Scans Table returns the following information: